dmulyalin/ccmd/README.md

 '-T' If present, run traceroute command instead of ping.

 ## Python Version.
-Only Python 3.x supported
+Only Python 3.x supported.
+Script uses standart python libraries such as os, copy, subprocess, threading etc.

 ## Supported OS.
-So far tested on Windows 7,10 and Linux CentOS only.
+So far tested on Windows 7,10 and Linux CentOS only, but probably will work well with most linux distributions.